-To balance coverage and diagnostic clarity, we introduce fine-grained subtypes only when the variation is perceptually salient and is also commonly distinguished in prior datasets or TTS control interfaces~\cite{borisov2025nonverbaltss,nonverbalspeech38k2025,liao2025nvspeech,wu2025smiipnv}.
+To balance coverage and diagnostic clarity, we introduce fine-grained subtypes only when the variation is perceptually salient and is also commonly distinguished in prior datasets or speech generation control interfaces~\cite{borisov2025nonverbaltss,nonverbalspeech38k2025,liao2025nvspeech,wu2025smiipnv}.
 For instance, we subdivide laughter to capture robust differences in intensity and conversational function that are reflected in acoustic--prosodic patterns~\cite{wang24b_speechprosody,ludusan24_speechprosody}, while we keep many physiological reflexes (e.g., cough and sneeze) at a coarser granularity to reduce sparsity and maintain cross-dataset consistency.
-This design facilitates systematic evaluation beyond lexical accuracy and is consistent with recent efforts on NVV-aware TTS works.
+This design facilitates systematic evaluation beyond lexical accuracy and is consistent with recent efforts on NVV-aware speech generation research.

-\subsection{Data Construction}
+\subsection{Data construction}

-To construct a type-balanced NVsV dataset in both English and Chinese, we develop a three-stage pipeline that integrates (i) LLM-assisted seed mining from expressive human speech, (ii) taxonomy-driven controlled generation, and (iii) iterative validation with replenishment.
+To construct a type-balanced NVV dataset in both English and Chinese, we develop a three-stage pipeline that integrates (i) LLM-assisted seed mining from expressive human speech, (ii) taxonomy-driven controlled generation, and (iii) iterative validation with replenishment.
 This design yields a quality-controlled dataset with balanced per-type coverage across the NVV taxonomy.
-An example of the dataset can be found in the input part of Figure~\ref{fig:overview_nvbench}.
+Example inputs are shown in Figure~\ref{fig:overview_nvbench}.

-\textbf{Stage I: Seed mining from Human Speech.} We begin by mining high-confidence NVV \emph{seeds} from \emph{human} speech, rather than directly synthesizing data from scratch.
+\textbf{Stage I: Seed mining from human speech.} We begin by mining high-confidence NVV \emph{seeds} from \emph{human} speech, rather than directly synthesizing data from scratch.
 This design anchors subsequent generation to realistic acoustic patterns and discourse usage, reducing the risk that purely synthetic samples exhibit systematic artifacts or mismatched event distributions.
 We choose \textit{InstructTTSEval}~\cite{instructttseval2025} as the seed source because it is an English--Chinese bilingual corpus with highly \emph{expressive} recordings and accompanying free-form captions.
 Importantly, the dataset provides free-form captions that may not explicitly describe NVVs and does not include predefined NVV tag annotations, allowing us to flexibly identify and label a broader range of NVV types rather than being limited to a fixed inventory.